Most students know they need to achieve superb grades and score well on standardized tests to get into Ivy League Schools.

 Carefully Research Your Dream Schools

-All schools, but especially Ivy League schools, look for applicants who show a clear and specific interest in what those schools offer from research opportunities and classes to volunteer and study abroad programs.
+All schools, especially Ivy League schools, look for applicants who show a clear and specific interest in what those schools offer, from research opportunities and classes to Ivy League certificate programs to volunteer and study abroad programs.

-Make sure you do your research about your dream school, both online and in person if you can.
-Take college and university tours to gain more information about your dream school and why you want to go there.
+Don't apply to an Ivy League just because you know they're well-respected.
+Make sure you research your dream schools, both online and in person.
+Take college and university tours to learn more about your dream school and why you want to go there.

-By knowing exactly which programs, courses, and professors excite you and what elements of the campus you love most, your admissions essay will have extra magic and really show your dream school why you are an ideal candidate.
+By knowing precisely which programs, courses, and professors excite you and what elements of the campus you love most, your admissions essay will have extra magic and show your dream school why you are an ideal candidate.
+You can also avoid spending time in schools that don't fit you well.

 Take Time to Relax and Have Fun

-Finally, part of being a well-rounded candidate for an Ivy League school is knowing when to take time to relax and enjoy yourself.
+Finally, part of being a well-rounded candidate for an Ivy League school is knowing when to relax and enjoy yourself.

-Rather than working on your studies nonstop or packing your schedule with too many activities, take time to meet new friends and enjoy your time in high school.
+Rather than working on your studies nonstop or packing your schedule with too many activities, meet new friends and enjoy your time in high school.
 Balance is key.

 Remember, all your life experiences will add to your unique application to an Ivy League school, and you will be a much happier student if you remember to maintain some balance.